redhat-cop/cloud.gcp_ops/README.md

 This collection has been tested against following Ansible versions: **>=2.14.0**.

+## Python version compatibility

+This collection requires Python 3.9 or greater.

 ## Included content

 Click on the name of a role to view that content's documentation: